Helena Zengel

-Helena Zengel ([ˈhɛlena ˈtsɛŋl̩]; born June 10, 2008) is a German actress.
-She is best known for her roles in the films System Crasher (2019) and News of the World (2020).
+Helena Zengel ([ˈhɛlena ˈtsɛŋl̩]; born 10 June 2008) is a German actress.
+She is best known for her roles in the films System Crasher (2019), News of the World (2020), Transamazonia (2024), and The Legend of Ochi (2025).

-Life and career
+Early life

 Zengel was born and raised in Berlin, Germany, and began her acting career at the age of five in a music video for the Berlin Alternative rock band Abby.

+Career

-Her first main role in a film, at the age of eight, was in a drama film, Die Tochter (The Daughter), which was shown at the Berlinale 2017.
+Her first main role in a film, at the age of eight, was in a drama film, Die Tochter (The Daughter AKA Dark Blue Girl), which was shown at the Berlinale 2017.
 She also had small parts in two episodes of a German TV series, Die Spezialisten – Im Namen der Opfer.